 As you start exploring the world of scuba diving, it’s important to choose a dive center that’s affiliated with a recognized training agency.
 Even if you are not planning on training with them, the fact that they are associated with a training agency means that they have met that agency’s standards for safety.

 You’ll come across familiar agencies like:

 All of these organizations share the common goal of training safe divers.
 These agencies are overseen by a council called the WRSTC, which sets standardized entry-level courses.

 Choosing a dive center that works with a training agency means they’re held to a high standard of safety and service.
 You’ll also have a higher authority to report to if anything goes wrong.

 Not all dive centers are created equal, even if they’re affiliated with a specific agency.
 To make sure you’re working with a trustworthy dive center, look for these signs: they should have clear affiliations with a recognized training agency and ask you to fill out important paperwork like a liability form and medical questionnaire.
 You should also be asked to present your certification card if you’re already a certified diver.

 If something feels off, you can check the dive operator against the training agency’s website for verification.
 Stay safe and dive smart by choosing a reputable dive center with a recognized training agency affiliation.

-A trust worth dive center is important for every scuba diver.
-They are where you go for training, major gear purchases, and most importantly, questions.
+A trustworthy dive center is important for every scuba diver.
+They are where you go for training, major gear purchases, and most importantly, answers to your scuba diving questions.
 If you don’t trust the dive center you are currently working with, shop around.
 Most areas have more than one dive center.
-Maybe you just haven’t found the right one yet.
+Maybe you just haven’t found the right one for you yet.

 Join Our Mailing List For New Scuba Divers